Date: 12th September 2017

 Location: Spalding, Lincolnshire

-My twenty-third stadium of 2017 was on Tuesday 12th September at Sir Halley Stewart Field in Spalding, Lincolnshire.
+My twenty-third new ground of 2017 was on Tuesday 12th September at Sir Halley Stewart Field in Spalding, Lincolnshire.
 The match was Spalding United vs. Lincoln United in the Northern Premier League Division One South.

 Sir Halley Stewart Field is ideally placed in the centre of the town so easily accessible for fans.
 Its western border sits adjacent to Spalding bus station with a retail park to the south meaning there is plenty in the way of parking.
 The northern and eastern sides are close to housing.
 The venue is a quarter of a mile east of Spalding railway station and has been home to the club since they formed in 1921.